Lehua Nani

 No analysis available

-I looked for explicit count language such as "4 elevators," "four elevators," or "multiple elevators," but found none.
-The remarks confirm there is at least one elevator, yet they do not provide a number, so the count remains unknown.
+I searched for explicit count language such as "4 elevators," "four elevators," or "multiple elevators."
+The remarks only mention a secured elevator in one listing, so the elevator count remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.